Lighthouse Friends Home Page

-Port Boca Grande (Gasparilla Island), FL
+Port Boca Grande (Gasparilla Island) Lighthouse

-Description: Perched atop iron pilings at the extreme southern end of Gasparilla Island is found the beautifully restored Port Boca Grande Lighthouse and its look-alike companion, which served as the assistant keeper’s dwelling.
+Perched atop iron pilings at the extreme southern end of Gasparilla Island is found the beautifully restored Port Boca Grande Lighthouse and its look-alike companion, which served as the assistant keeper’s dwelling.
 These two pieces of history were almost lost, as by 1970 the sea had whittled hundreds of feet off the southern end of the island and was lapping at the lighthouse’s foundation.
-Fortunately, pressure from local concerns prompted the government to take measures which proved successful in regaining much of the eroded island and in saving the lighthouse so it could be enjoyed by future generations.
+Fortunately, pressure from local concerns prompted the government to take measures that proved successful in regaining much of the eroded island and in saving the lighthouse so it could be enjoyed by future generations.

 Aerial view of Port Boca Grande Lighthouse